World leaders condemn US decision to quit climate deal

 Miguel Arias Cañete, EU Commissioner of Climate Action and Energy, accused the United States of turning its back on efforts to save the planet.

-London Mayor Sadiq Khan said he remained committed to working with other world cities to tackle emissions.
+David Cameron, who was UK Prime Minister when the Paris accord was signed, tweeted: "Deeply regret US pulling out of Paris accord.
+No agreement is perfect, but unlike previous deals all key countries involved.
+Backwards step."

-"Now more than ever world leaders must recognise the threat of climate change and join forces to protect public health, reduce toxic pollution and help sustain a greener planet," he said in a Facebook statement.
+London Mayor Sadiq Khan said he remained committed to working with other world cities to tackle emissions, cut pollution and protect public health.
 "We cannot overlook the fact that climate change remains one of the biggest environmental risks to humanity."

 Paris Mayor Anne Hidalgo called on Trump to reverse what she called a dramatic decision, adding: "If we want to avoid the most devastating effects of the climate crisis, the next four years are crucial.
 More than ever, we need American leadership in the face of this major challenge."